Real Estate Investment Audit Colombia — Lynceus Law Firm

 Deed verification

-FDI registration audit
+Registering an FDI audit

-Contract and promesa review
+Contract and promise review

 Tax compliance check